semgrep/semgrep-docs/docs/ignoring-files-folders-code.md

 **Ignoring files, folders, or code** means Semgrep will not scan certain defined items within your repository or working directory.
 Thus no findings are generated.

-This is separate from **ignoring a finding**, which is a triage operation after a Semgrep scan has found a match.
-To ignore a finding or manage triage states, refer to [Managing findings](../managing-findings).
+This is separate from [ignoring a **finding**](../managing-findings), which is a triage operation after a Semgrep scan has found a match.

 All Semgrep environments (CLI, CI, and App) adhere to user-defined or Semgrep-defined ignore patterns.